argoproj/argo-workflows/docs/cron-workflows.md

   schedule: "* * * * *"
   concurrencyPolicy: "Replace"
   startingDeadlineSeconds: 0
-  workflowSpec:
+  template:
+    spec:
       entrypoint: whalesay
       templates:
       - name: whalesay
         container:
           image: alpine:3.6
           command: [sh, -c]
           args: ["date; sleep 90"]
 ```

+### `template`

+`CronWorkflow.spec.template` is the same type as `Workflow` and serves as a template for `Workflow` objects that are created from it.
+Everything under this spec will be converted to a `Workflow`.

+The resuling `Workflow` name will be a generated name based on the `CronWorkflow` name.
+In this example it could be something like `test-cron-wf-tj6fe`.

 ### `workflowSpec` and `workflowMetadata`

+These fields were previously used to specify the Workflow spec to be run.
+They are now deprecated, but still available for compatibility reasons.

 `CronWorkflow.spec.workflowSpec` is the same type as `Workflow.spec` and serves as a template for `Workflow` objects that are created from it.
 Everything under this spec will be converted to a `Workflow`.

-The resuling `Workflow` name will be a generated name based on the `CronWorkflow` name.
-In this example it could be something like `test-cron-wf-tj6fe`.

 `CronWorkflow.spec.workflowMetadata` can be used to add `labels` and `annotations`.